Arizona

 B. Judicial set-aside

-Arizona law has for many years authorized its courts to “set aside” or “vacate” most state convictions, and to dismiss the charges upon “fulfillment of the conditions of probation or sentence and discharge by the court.”
+Arizona law has for many years authorized its courts to “set aside” or “vacate” most state convictions and to dismiss the charges upon “fulfillment of the conditions of probation or sentence and discharge by the court.”
 Ariz.
 Rev. Stat. § 13-905(A).
 However, no sealing is authorized.
 Set-aside is unavailable to anyone convicted of a criminal offense involving the infliction of serious physical injury, the use of a deadly weapon or dangerous instrument, a victim less than 15 years old, a requirement that the person register under § 13-3821 or where there has been a finding of sexual motivation under § 13-118.
 Id. § 13-905(K).
 In 2021, Arizona enacted SB 1249, which eliminated the exclusion of certain traffic offenses from eligibility for set-aside.

 Effect of set-aside: Set-aside relief restores all rights and generally releases the person “from all penalties and disabilities resulting from the conviction.”
 See Ariz.
 Rev. Stat. § 13-905(D).
-This includes firearms rights. § 13-905(D), (J).5 However, set-aside does not seal or expunge the conviction, and does not relieve the person from having to report the conviction if asked.
-Id. § 13-905; see also Russell v.
+This includes firearms rights, except to a person convicted of a serious offense as defined in section 13-706. § 13-905(D), (J).3 However, set-aside does not seal or expunge the conviction, Id. § 13-905(F): “The department of public safety must update the person’s criminal history with an annotation that the conviction has been set aside and, if applicable, a certificate of second chance has been issued but may not redact or remove any part of the person’s record.”
+It also does not relieve the person from having to report the conviction if asked.
+Russell v.
 Royal Maccabees Life Ins.
 Co., 974 P.2d 443, 449 (Ariz.
 Ct.
 App.
-1999) (finding expungement does not obliterate the fact of conviction and person must report conviction in application for insurance).
+1999) (finding expungement does not obliterate the fact of conviction and person was required to report the conviction in his application for insurance).
 The fact that a conviction is set aside or vacated does not release the person from certain motor vehicle restrictions, if applicable, and the conviction may still be used as a predicate offense in any subsequent prosecution.
 Ariz.
 Rev. Stat. § 13-905(D).
 Set-aside does not relieve duty to register as sex-offender.
 See Ariz.
 Rev. Stat. § 13-3821; Ariz.
 Op.
 Atty.
 Gen. No. I00- 0300, 2000 WL 33156113 (Ariz.
 A.G.
 Dec.
 18, 2000).
 In addition, HB 2312 specifies that the set-aside conviction may be used for certain purposes, including being admissible as a conviction or prior, alleged as an element of an offense, or used by the Department of Transportation to enforce certain statutes.
 Ariz.
 Rev. Stat. § 13-905(E).

 Procedures: In March 2018, Arizona enacted a series of provisions that elaborate the procedures for applying for set-aside.
 HB 2312.
 First, fees may no longer be charged for an application to set aside.
 Id. § 13-905(B).
 Second, a person may now apply to any court, instead of only to the sentencing court.
 Id. § 13-905(A).
 Third, a person must be informed at sentencing of the right to seek a set aside (previously it was at discharge).
 Id.
 Fourth, for the first time courts are required to consider several specific factors in making a decision: (1) the nature and circumstances of the offense; (2) the applicant’s compliance with conditions of probation; (3) the sentence imposed and any correctional rules or regulations; (4) any prior or subsequent convictions; (4) the victim’s input and the status of victim restitution, if any; (5) the time elapsed since the completion of the sentence; (6) the applicant’s age at time of the conviction; and (7) any other relevant factor.
 Id. § 13-905(B).
 Fifth, a victim has a right to be present and heard at any proceeding regarding the application for set aside.
 Id. § 13-905(I).
 Sixth, a court that denies an application must state its reasons in writing and on the record.
 Id. § 13- 905(H).
 Seventh, if a conviction is set aside, the court clerk must notify the Department of Public Safety, which must update the person’s criminal history with an annotation that the conviction has been set aside.
 Id. § 13-905(F).